-Figure 4 shows the cluster means of all 35 ERA5 variables, the corresponding unscaled cluster medians are presented in Table 2.
-The variables are grouped by their respective physical category (mass field, wind field, cloud physics, moisture field, and surface exchange processes).
-Values in the "average" cluster (yellow) are close to zero, i.e. their mean.
+Figure 4 shows the cluster means of all 35 ERA5 variables.
+The variables are square-root transformed and scaled to mean zero and standard deviation one on the scenarios without lightning to make them comparable to each other.
+They are grouped by their respective physical category (mass field, wind field, cloud physics, moisture field, and surface exchange processes).
+Scaled values of all variables for the events collected in the "average" cluster (yellow) are close to zero, i.e. their mean.
 Since the average cluster contains the no-lightning situations (cf. Fig. 3), which make up the predominant state of the atmosphere, variables are expected to be in their typical range.
-This corroborates again that clustering reflects physical meaning.
-Figure 4 (cluster analysis) confirms what the loadings in Fig. 2 (PCA) already indicated: Variables with larger arrows towards a given cluster in Fig. 2 correspond to higher values for that cluster in Fig. 4.
+This corroborates again that the purely data-driven clustering reflects physical meaning.